 Luso is a good stopping off point to break up the drive to the south, and it is just about 30 minutes from the medieval university town of Coimbra.

 The university town of Coimbra boasts a medieval old town and one of Portugal’s oldest and most renowned universities.
 The university campus is open to visitors, and the biggest attraction here is Biblioteca Joanina, a guilded 18th century library.

-The library is monumental and intimidating, but that’s kind of the point: back then, it contained the accumulated knowledge of the world.
+The library is monumental and intimidating, but that’s kind of the point: it was built to hold the accumulated knowledge of the world.
 It’s from a time when knowledge was rare and revered, and only the select few were afforded access to it.

-There’s plenty more to see on the campus, including a beautifully tiled chapel (open to weddings for University of Coimbra graduates), lecture halls, and a natural history museum filled with taxidermied animals from the world over and mechanical contraptions tinkered with by men of science.
+There’s plenty more to see on the campus, including a beautifully tiled chapel, lecture halls, and a natural history museum filled with taxidermied animals and mechanical contraptions tinkered with by men of science.

-There’s also, strangely, an academic prison in the basement of the University of Coimbra, which was reserved for misbehaving members of the academic community – professors were administered by the university court and effectively held to separate (and presumably not equal) standards than the population at large.
+There’s also, strangely, an academic prison in the basement of the University of Coimbra, which was reserved for misbehaving members of the academic community.
+Professors were administered by the university court and effectively held to separate (and presumably not equal) laws than the population at large.